georeri/after-dark-cabaret/content/posts/RehearsalSchedule.md

 categories:
 - schedule
 tags:
-- audition
+- rehearsal
 keywords:
-- audition
+- rehearsal
 autoThumbnailImage: false
 thumbnailImagePosition: "left"
 thumbnailImage: /img/rehearsal.jpeg
 # coverImage: /img/audition_orig.jpg
 metaAlignment: center
 ---
-## TBD

-Stay tuned.
-We will announce rehearsal schedule shortly after Heathers announces theirs.
-We will do our best to schedule rehearsals around conflicts.
+Our rehearsals are likely going to be on Tuesday, Thursdays and Saturdays.
+We will organize our rehearsals around Heather's, to allow performers to do both.

+First rehearsal will be May 26th.
+Our fist choreo rehearsal will be June 10th.

+Stay tuned for more!